 - Wrapping the tree’s trunks with paper tree wrap

-- Using 4-inch perforated drain pipe, cut to fit over the trunk from ground to bottom tree branch
+- Using 4-inch perforated drain pipe, cut to fit over the trunk from the ground to the bottom tree branch

 - Driving three metal stakes in a triangle pattern around the tree trunk – deer usually won’t mess with the metal stake barriers.